sarahciston/codingcare/posts/0critintro.md

 >>"Revolutionary movements require a teleological pool from which to draw.
 The imagination is that teleological pool: it not only creates liberatory drives; it sustains, justifies and legitimises them.
 It undoes entire epistemes and clears a space for us to create something new.
 Though this 'newness', or the demand for something else, can never fully be realised in the realm of the discursive, it exists in other registers: it can be felt, heard, touched, tasted.
 The structural limits of this world restrict our ability to articulate all that the imagination is capable of conceiving.
 Do not forget this." @olufemiExperimentsImaginingOtherwise2021

 #### Transformers

 Transformers are the kinds of machine learning architectures currently being employed to create large models like ChatGPT and Stable Diffusion.
 They are good at digesting large clumps of text, images, video (each as numbers) and reconstituting them.
 Their main parts are called encoders and decoders, and it's often said that we don't know what exactly is going on in these hidden layers.
 But I find it  more interesting that *they* do not know what is going on in these hidden layers of their own architecture.
 While they process and produce meaning (input and output), they are not "aware" of the meaning of the content they are processing along the way.

 Transformers are the latest, but won't be the last, in a long string of systems that ask data subjects and data subjectees to submit to their "superior" logics.
 With every iteration on their forms, we repeat their hype but lose trace of their histories in "race science" and colonizing power that captures what it means to know and be known. [cite]

 The paper that launched a thousand transformer models was called "Attention Is All You Need."
-Transformer language models incorporate context through a mechanism called "self-attention" that examines the word-units surrounding each word-unit they interpret. [@vaswaniAttentionAllYou2023] We need more than self-attention.
+Transformer language models incorporate context through a mechanism called "self-attention" that examines the word-units surrounding each word-unit they interpret. @vaswaniAttentionAllYou2023 We need more than self-attention.
 We need self-reflection and co-regulation.
 We need systems that, in their very architectures, celebrate difference rather than erase it.

 <!-- each of these para could be expanded. in critAI-genAI paper? -->

 #### Trans\*

-To move from the "transformer" model architecture to trans*formative tech and technocraft means to acknowledge the requisite entanglement of community building and [critical sociotechnical systems].
+To move from the "transformer" model architecture to trans*formative tech (and from tech to technocraft) means to acknowledge the requisite entanglement of community building and [critical sociotechnical systems].
 It means knowing the material we are transforming — by sharing in it, speaking nearby, walking beside, realizing what of it constitutes us or supports us.

-This work is about trans\*lation and trans\*formation and trans\*gression.[^hooksTransgress] It wants to imagine trans\*formers otherwise, at a slant — for queerer systems (queer as in fuck you, as in QueerOS, as in queer-enough).
+This work is about trans\*formation through trans\*lation and trans\*disciplinarity and trans\*gression.[^hooksTransgress] It wants to imagine trans\*formers otherwise, at a slant.  — for queerer systems (queer as a politics, as in fuck you, as in QueerOS, as in queer-enough).

 [^hooksTransgress]: As in "teaching that enables transgressions – a movement against and beyond boundaries." @hooksTeachingTransgressEducation1994

 >"queer as [in] being about the self that is at odds with everything around it and has to invent, create and find a place to speak, and to thrive and to live"
 >>—bell hooks

 Trans\* can be inclusive, fluid, in motion, outside binary logics, self-identifying, evolving, emergent, embodied.
-Trans\*formative TechnoCraft imagines systems that might be the same, that trans\*cend the logics built up by capitalist, militaristic, racist, ableist, misogynistic lineages.
+Trans\*formative TechnoCraft imagines systems that can also have these qualities, that can trans\*cend the logics constructed by capitalist, militaristic, racist, ableist, misogynistic lineages.

+Trans\*disciplinary includes multidisciplinary and interdisciplinary — across and combined and between — and it also imagines the practice of across and combined and between as more than the sum of its parts. @visResearchPeopleWho2021

 This approach to technological trans\*lation and trans\*formation is without prerequisite.
 We are already queer-enough, coder-enough, valued-enough to participate in continually becoming.
-We are "always-already programming"
+We are "always-already programming."@AlwaysalreadyprogrammingMd

 #### \*